Argentina–Italy relations: Culture

-The film Garage Olimpo has an Italian-Argentinian production.
+The film Garage Olimpo has an Italian-Argentine production.

 Diego Armando Maradona, one of the biggest football players in history, has had an intense relationship with Naples, the city for which he played and won two championships.
 The importance of this relation is not just limited to the football arena; his presence meant a connection between poor social classes of the two countries.
 As he said: "I want to become the idol of the poorer Neapolitan guys, because they are like me when I was in Buenos Aires".